 Alibaba Cloud vs. AWS – The Position

 Let us now glance through the global positioning of the two giants of cloud computing:

 – While Amazon is the biggest e-commerce giant in the U.S., Alibaba is in China.
 As per NASDAQ, Amazon is valued at around $400 billion, and Alibaba’s market cap is a little over $250 billion as per its NYSE share price.
 The nature of their core businesses and the scale of their cloud computing requirements urge massive computing necessity.
 Progressively, their experience handling this enormous workload has given them confidence in offering cloud services to others.

 – According to Synergy Research Group, AWS is at the top of the cloud service providers list, and Alibaba is ranked fifth.
 The ranking is for the cloud platform, infrastructure, and private cloud services published in the most recent Cloud Infrastructure Market Share report.

 Alibaba Cloud vs AWS – The Revenue

-As discussed above, Alibaba showcased an impressive growth, but at the same time, one should keep in mind that when the market share is small, it is much easier to grow a big number than when the market share is large.
+As discussed above, Alibaba showcased impressive growth, but at the same time, one should keep in mind that when the market share is small, it is much easier to grow a big number than when the market share is large.
 Also, Alibaba grew at a rate higher than AWS primarily due to the fact that Alibaba Cloud is the dominator in China, which has always been a relatively promising and fast-growing market as of today.
-Having said that, the revenues from the cloud computing business are significantly lower for Alibaba Cloud when compared to AWS.
+That said, the revenues from the cloud computing business are significantly lower for Alibaba Cloud compared to AWS.
 However, it is worth noting that Alibaba’s rapid growth allowed it to appear in the top five cloud service providers list for the first time.

 To get the latest insights, research and expert articles on AWS Services, Cloud Migration, DevOps and other technologies, subscribe to our Blog Newsletter here.
 For AWS Case studies and success stories, visit Case Study Section